straumandi/H4X0R-News/README.md

 # H4X0R-News
-Very basic iOS news app built with SwiftUI, where the news are fetched with the HN Search API.
+Basic iOS news app built with SwiftUI, where the news are fetched with the HN Search API into a List with NavigationLinks.